custom-computing-ic/fastc/README.md

 maxcc /path/to/kernels.c
 ~~~

-This will generate MaxJ design files from the specified MaxC design file (which can contain one or multiple kernels).
+This will generate MaxJ design files from the specified FAST design file (which can contain one or multiple kernels).

 (NOTE!
 MaxCompiler Manager generation is not currently supported.)